drdreo/lit-scss-loader/README.md

 # How this works:

 1. Include it in your Webpack Config.
-Include it "last" or after all the loaders.
+Include it "last" _(webpack loader order!)_ or after all other loaders have been applied.
 You will need to use extract-loader if you're using sass-loader, less-loader and/or css-loader

 ```javascript